vihaan-goyal/PetLife/README.md

 Examples include:

-- Buying pet food
-- Paying for supplies
+- Paying for supplies and provisions
 - Completing tasks to earn rewards

 This system teaches the **financial responsibility of pet ownership**.